istio/istio.io/_docs/tasks/consul.md

 type: markdown
 ---

-Configure Istio to run in docker environment by integrating Consul as a service registry.
+Configure Istio to run in Docker environment by integrating Consul as a service registry.

 ## Before you begin